Fun in the November Sun

 - How to Begin Training with the Atlas Stones

 This entry was posted on Sunday, November 8th, 2009 at 11:41 pm and is filed under athletic strength training lift odd objects, old strongman feats of strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.